-New development will be encouraged in areas with existing public transport availability, or in areas where new development is likely to lead to the creation of available public transport.
-Developments likely to generate severe adverse travel impacts will not be permitted where they are in isolated or difficult to access locations unless an overwhelming environmental, social or economic need can be demonstrated.
+New development will be concentrated into areas with existing public transport availability, or areas where new development leads to the creation of available public transport.
+Development likely to generate significant amounts of travel by private car will not be permitted where they are in isolated or difficult to access areas unless an overwhelming environmental, social or economic need can be demonstrated.

-Development will be refused if it will result in a severe impact in terms of road safety and increased traffic congestion.
-Development should provide safe and convenient access for pedestrians, cyclists and disabled people.
+Development will only be permitted if it is able to demonstrate that it would have an acceptable impact in terms of road safety and increased traffic congestion, and will provide safe and convenient access to pedestrians, cyclists and disabled people.

-Proposals will be expected to adhere to guidance and standards issued by the Highways Authority on the number of parking spaces to be provided (including for the disabled and for bicycles).
+Proposals will be expected to adhere to guidance and standards issued by the Highways Authority on the minimum number of parking spaces (including for the disabled) and for bicycle parking.

-Applications for major development (defined in Appendix 2), will be expected to be accompanied by a Travel Plan and/or a Transport Assessment showing all the following criteria:
+For major developments applications will be expected to be accompanied by a Travel Plan and/or Transport Assessment showing:

-- How the site will be safely connected to public transport. - How the site will meet the needs and safety concerns of pedestrians and cyclists. - How the impact of any heavy goods vehicles accessing the site will be minimised, including during the construction phase. - The impact of the development on the local highway network. - How the site will ensure the permeability and accessibility of the area. - How the site safely and conveniently links to main attractors (such as schools, retail and employment uses).
+- 1. How the site will safely connect to public transport - 2.
+How the site will meet the needs and safety concerns of pedestrians and cyclists - 3.
+How the impact of any heavy goods vehicles accessing will be minimised, including during the construction phase